janlisec/CorrectOverloadedPeaks/README.md

 [![CRAN status](https://www.r-pkg.org/badges/version/CorrectOverloadedPeaks)](https://CRAN.R-project.org/package=CorrectOverloadedPeaks)
 <!-- badges: end -->

-Time series data are often analysed for peak signals.
+Time series data are often analyzed for peak signals.
 Mass spectrometry data may contain flat top peaks due to technical limitations (i.e. detector saturation, DS).
 Flat top peaks can also be termed 'overloaded' signals.
 Extracting the peak height to infer signal intensity will obviously give wrong results for flat top peaks.

 However, using the peak shape in the non-distorted fraction of the signal (intensity below DS), the true peak shape can be modeled mathematically.
-This modelling is the core task of **CorrectOverloadedPeaks**.
+This modeling is the core task of **CorrectOverloadedPeaks**.

 The R package accepts data in xcmsRaw and mzXML format as input.
 Overloaded signals are detected automatically and modified using an Gaussian or Isotopic-Ratio approach,